 SONA Instructions for Undergraduate Participants

-Student Directions for Using SONA: How to Use Sona
+Student Directions for using SONA-systems: How to Use SONA

 General Psychology (PSYC 10213) Students

-To develop a greater understanding and appreciation of psychological research, all students enrolled in General Psychology at TCU are required to earn 5 research credits.
-First-hand participation is the direct, hands-on approach to learning about the process of psychological research.
-However, if you would prefer not to participate in experiments, writing reviews of research articles published by TCU faculty is an acceptable alternative.
+To develop a greater understanding and appreciation of psychological research, all students enrolled in General Psychology at TCU are required to earn 5 hours of research experience.
+If you are a student in General Psychology and do not earn all 5 hours of research experience by the last day of class, 10% (i.e., 1 letter grade) will be deducted from your overall course grade.
+You can complete your hours with first-hand participation in experiments, which is the hands-on approach to learning about psychological research.
+However, if you prefer not to participate in experiments, you may learn about psychological research and demonstrate your ability to understand it by reading empirical articles and taking quizzes on them.
 Each of these options is described below.

 Please treat experiments in the same way you would a doctor’s appointment.
 If you absolutely cannot make a scheduled appointment, contact the experimenter by email to alert him/her about the situation.
-As an incentive against unexcused no-shows for research participation, students who accrue six (6) unexcused no-shows for research participation will be blocked from using SONA-systems.
+If you accrue three (3) unexcused absences for failing to show-up to scheduled research sessions, you will be blocked from using SONA-systems for the remainder of the semester.

 All other Psychology Courses

-Several psychology courses allow students to participant in experiments for extra credit.
+Several psychology courses allow students to earn extra credit by obtaining research experience.
 Your professor will notify you if his or her course offers this option.

 Students under 18 years of age